-Insulating both your loft and cavity walls can save you up to £315.
+Insulating both your loft and cavity walls can save you up to £270 a year.

-Insulating cavity walls can save around £140 a year.
-Solid-wall insulation, although more expensive to fit, could save you £260 in the same type of house.
+Insulating cavity walls can save up to £140 a year in a semi-detached house.
+Solid-wall insulation, although more expensive to fit, could save you £245 in the same type of house.

 Already installed loft insulation?
-Even if you already have some insulation, you could save around £15 a year by topping it up from 120mm to the recommended 270mm.
+Even if you already have some loft insulation, you could save an extra £10 a year by topping it up from 120mm to the recommended 270mm.

-Paying your energy bill through direct debit means you spread your energy costs over the year and avoid big winter bills.
-Checking your meter will keep your bill as accurate as possible.
-This avoid building up a big credit or debit balance.
+Paying your energy bill through direct debit means you spread your energy costs over the year, and avoid big shock winter bills.
+Providing your energy supplier with regular meter readings will keep your bill as accurate as possible.
+This helps to avoid building up a big credit or debit balance.

-If you think you've been paying too much and are in credit with your energy supplier, take a meter reading.
+If you think you've been paying too much and are in credit with your energy supplier, send it meter readings.
 You can ask for a credit refund at any time, even if it doesn't fit with your energy supplier's automatic refund policy.

 Do remember that if it's summer, you should be building up credit for winter.
 But if you're owed money, don't hold back.
 Contact your energy supplier and ask for a refund.